Area(s) of Expertise: CA repro, Medicaid and family planning, immigrant health, language access, racial/ethnic data collection

-Priscilla Huang is a Senior Attorney in the National Health Law Program’s Los Angeles offices.
-She focuses on reproductive health and justice issues in Medicaid and the private insurance market
+Priscilla Huang is a Senior Attorney in the National Health Law Program’s Los Angeles office.
+She focuses on reproductive health and justice issues in Medicaid, and immigrant access to health care.

 Prior to joining the National Health Law Program, Priscilla was a consultant and senior advisor with the White House Initiative on Asian Americans and Pacific Islanders under the Obama Administration, where she spearheaded various federal interagency efforts on improving language services and data collection and reporting.
 Before that, Priscilla held various roles at the Asian & Pacific Islander American Health Forums, including as senior director of impact strategies where she served as the organization’s primary policy strategist and oversaw its Affordable Care Act (ACA) implementation advocacy efforts.